Simple2Sample/Simple-Samples-Derpibooru-Tag-Alert/Readme.md

 ## Known Bugs
 1. ~~There are some brackets around the URLs in the message sent.~~ FIXED

-2. The script sends an old image if it scans an image that later gets deleted.
-One can avoid this by letting the scanning interval be larger.
+2. ~~The script sends an old image if it scans an image that later gets deleted.~~ FIXED

+All bugs have been fixed!
+It now works as originally intended!
 ---
 *Spitfire is the best pony*